round — Round scalars, vectors, matrices, or N-D tensors to the nearest integers, decimal digits, or significant digits.

 NaN,Inf,-Inf) propagate unchanged regardless of precision arguments. - Character arrays are treated as their numeric code points and return double tensors of the same size.

-How round runs on the GPU
+How RunMat runs round on the GPU

 When a tensor already resides on the GPU, RunMat checks whether the active acceleration provider implements a specialised unary_round kernel.
 If available, round(X) executes entirely on the device.
 Advanced modes (round(X, N) and round(X, N, 'significant')) currently gather tensors to the host before rounding to keep semantics aligned with MATLAB.
 Providers that add digit-aware kernels can extend this path in the future.